QuantGen/BGData/README.md

 ```

 ### Reloading a `BGData` object from the filesystem
-The genotypes in a `BGData` object are backed by an efficient binary representation of the original dataset on the filesystem, an `mmMatrix`.
+The genotypes in a `BGData` object are backed by an efficient binary representation of the original dataset on the filesystem, an `LinkedMatrix`.
 By default `readPED` stores this representation as files called `geno_*.bin` in the current working directory in a folder that starts with `BGData_` followed by the filename without extension.
 To reload a `BGData` object from the filesystem, load the accompanying `BGData.RData` file in that directory.
 There is one caveat, though: you have to change your current working directory to the one that contains the file for it to work.

 ```R
 rm(BGData)